 In determining the amount of the valuation allowance, estimated future taxable income as well as feasible tax planning strategies in each taxing jurisdiction are considered.
 If all or a portion of the remaining deferred tax assets will not be realized, the valuation allowance will be increased with a charge to income tax expense.
 Conversely, if the Company will ultimately be able to utilize all or a portion of the deferred tax assets for which a valuation allowance has been provided, the related portion of the valuation allowance will be released to income as a credit to income tax expense.
-In the fourth quarter of 2001, a valuation allowance was established for the majority of the Company's domestic deferred tax assets and a portion of the Company's foreign deferred tax assets.
-Additionally, throughout 2002 and 2003, no incremental domestic deferred tax benefits were recognized.
-The Company's ability to utilize its deferred tax assets and the continuing need for a related valuation allowance are monitored on an ongoing basis.
+In the fourth quarter of 2001, a valuation allowance was established for the majority of the Company's domestic deferred tax assets and a portion of the Company's domestic deferred tax assets and a portion of the Company's ability to utilize its deferred tax assets and the continuing need for a related valuation allowance are monitored on an ongoing basis.